fdanctl/sudoku/README.md

 ## Overview

-Cool sudoku game with customizable features.
+A straightforward Sudoku, perfect for beginners and experts.

 ## Features

-- Choose various themes
+- Various way to move on the board
-- Toogle visual helpers
+- Undo
-- Time
+- Pick from different themes
-- Candidates
+- Timer (can be hidden)
-- Auto-cadidates
+- Mistake counter (can be hidden)
-- Create theme
+- Optional visual helpers (conflicts, row, collumn, box, identical number highlights)
-- Choose diferent diffuculties
+- Candidate and auto-candidates mode
-- Mistakes counter
+- Kanji mode

 ## Technologies Used